T-PYTHON-OCT-23/PROJECT-UNIT-1/README.md

 - Exit.

 # Usage :
- Steps to use the library system.
+ - Steps to use the library system.
- User:
+ - User.
  - The user registers and then logs in.
  - Then it moves to the library management system.
- - A menu will appear to add the user who enters (first name - last name > when adding a number to the name, a message “Invalid character used in the name” appears)..
+ - A menu will appear to add the user who enters (first name - last name > when adding a number to the name.
+ - a  message “Invalid character used in the name” appears)..
  - Then register email - contact.
-When you enter less than 10 numbers, the message “Invalid contact number” will appear - you will be asked if you are a “student, employee” .
+When you enter less than 10 numbers, the message “Invalid contact number” .
+ - will appear - you will be asked if you are a “student, employee” .
  - user added successfully.
- - He can request a book to borrow and return books
+ - He can request a book to borrow and return books.

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.